<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 The Ultimate GASB 87 Implementation Guide

-You might know what GASB 87 is, but when it comes to making your lease accounting practices GASB 87-compliant, are you really hitting the ball out of the park?
-Read on for a GASB 87 implementation guide that includes a refresh on what GASB 87 requires of all US state and local governments (just in case you forgot), as well as tips for proper implementation of this new method of lease documentation.
+You might know what GASB 87 is, but when it comes to making your lease accounting practices GASB 87 compliant, are you really hitting the ball out of the park?
+Read on for a GASB 87 implementation guide that includes a refresh on what GASB 87 requires of all US state and local governments (just in case you forgot), as well as tips for proper implementation of this new method of lease accounting.

-The generally accepted accounting principles (GAAPs) outlined by the Governmental Accounting Standards Board (GASB) must be followed by US state and local governments.
-Depending on the circumstances, it also can apply to certain non-profit organizations and municipal entities such as airports.
+GASB 87 is a part of the generally accepted accounting principles (GAAPs) outlined by the Governmental Accounting Standards Board (GASB).
+These rules must be followed by US state and local governments.
+Depending on the circumstances, it can also apply to certain non-profit organizations and municipal entities such as airports.

 These principles and standards are not only recognized as authoritative by state and local governments but also by entities such as state boards of accountancy and the American Institute of Certified Public Accountants (AICPA).